-When an attribute has a use declaration, copy rules are generated according to the top-down and bottom-up pattern, and otherwise the chained pattern.
-Note that we do not omit copy rules in our examples for didactic reasons.
+When an attribute has a use declaration, copy rules are generated according to the topdown and bottom-up pattern, and otherwise the chained pattern.

+Note.
+We do not omit copy rules for our examples for didactic reasons.
 However, we mention copy rules in later arguments, hence this explanation.